 A full UV suit will protect your child's sensitive skin.
 This saves us time and saves her from accidental burns and sun damage because we only need to apply sunscreen to her face, ears, hands and feet.
 Keep in mind that wet UV protective clothing can leave the body cold after leaving the water.

 If you are not at a resort beach that provides shade, bring a parasol or some kind of shade to help keep those rays off of you.
 Seeking shade under trees is also possible, but this option is not always available.
-Setting up camp in the shade will also keep food from getting cold and from getting hot.
+Setting up camp in the shade will also keep food from getting cold and water bottles from getting hot.

 Bring beach toys